The Impact Of Adverse Childhood Experiences-đź’ś

 - Toxic stress from ACEs can disrupt learning, emotions, and affect childhood relationships.
 Without intervention, it can lead to chronic diseases or mental health issues in adulthood.

-- Resilience has the power to reduce the effects of ACEs through strong relationships, positive coping strategies like mindfulness or exercise, and trauma-informed care by professionals.
+- Resilience has the power to reduce the effects of ACEs.
+This requires strong relationships, positive coping strategies like mindfulness or exercise, and trauma-informed care by professionals.

-- Preventative methods include creating safe environments for kids with supportive relationships and programs like Oakland County's Healthy Families that provide tools for stability and growth.
+- Create safe environments for kids with supportive relationships and programs that provide tools for stability and growth.

 What Are Adverse Childhood Experiences (ACEs)?